 This challenge is overcome by ensuring that your organization’s Marketing team places a priority on developing the resources, training, and content that sales reps need in order to effectively assist their leads with making a final purchasing decision.

 ABM PlayBook Handoff

 To ensure a seamless experience for your target accounts, it is critical that your Sales team has a detailed understanding of all the touchpoints leads have had, and a clear understanding of how they are expected to follow up.
 Don’t just hand them a set of enablement materials and check out.
 Do yourself a favor and develop an ABM Playbook.
 You wouldn’t want to work this hard only to trip just steps short of the finish line!

 Just prior to launch, provide Sales with the ABM playbook so they have an at-a-glance view of each campaign and any associated actions they should take (with corresponding materials).
 This ensures that everyone in your organization is on the same page and understands the next steps and expectations.

 Ready to Have Better Alignment Across Sales and Marketing?
 Get Our Detailed ABM Guide!

-Account-Based Marketing: The Demand Generation Guide for SaaS CMOs—covers the core elements of ABM and details the steps to launching a successful program!
+Quick Start ABM: How to Build Your Strategy and Drive Revenue—covers the core elements of ABM and details the steps to launching a successful program!